heejunyoon/heejunyoon.github.io/_news/announcement_graduate_bs.md

 related_posts: false
 ---

-I finally graduate with **magna cum laude** from my undergraduate program, with a major in *Electrical Engineering* and a minor in *Mathematics*! :sparkles: :smile:
+I finally graduate **magna cum laude** from my undergraduate program, majoring in *Electrical Engineering* with a minor in *Mathematics*! :sparkles: :smile: